sania8/Data-Analysis-of-Single-cell-RNA-seq-Experiment/README.md

 - 🛠️ Various visualization techniques and algorithms are employed to gain insights into the data.

 📁 Repository Structure:
-- 📂 data/ : Contains input data files(.h5 file)
+- data : Contains input data files(.h5 file)
-- 📂 notebooks/ : Jupyter notebooks for analysis(file for analysis .ipynb)
+- notebook : Jupyter notebooks for analysis(file for analysis .ipynb)

 🚀 Getting Started:
 1. Clone this repository.